TomiVidal99/mlang/README.md

 - [ ] ADD: linting errors and warnings.
 - [ ] ADD: make parser tests.
 - [ ] ADD: Maybe consider documentation with comments on variable as well.
+- [ ] FEATURES?: Maybe have a user setting to be able to multiple variables and functions definitions, instead of grabbing the first one?

 <!-- ## How to contribute? -->